Is it legal to put security cameras in common areas?

 As a landlord, you can set rules in the Lease Agreement for tenant improvements.
 Most landlords do not want tenants changing their own locks.

-If you do allow a tenant to install a smart lock, you should verify it complies with the fire code, and may want to require that it can be opened with a key and request a copy of a physical key.
+If you do allow a tenant to install a smart lock, you should verify it complies with the fire code, and you may want to require that it can be opened with a key (and request a copy of a physical key).
 This way, you can enter the unit in emergencies without worrying about the tenants limiting your access.

-Letting tenants install cameras can be more complicated since wiring and mounting them requires physical changes to the home.
+Letting tenants install cameras can be more complicated since wiring and mounting them may require physical changes to the home.
 An interior camera, or one inside their unit, is likely no problem.
-In a multifamily dwelling, however, other tenants may have privacy concerns for exterior cameras.
-It’s often best to let tenants install smart security features only in single-family homes, where you may want the cameras to remain in place after they leave.
+In a multifamily dwelling, however, other tenants may have privacy concerns about exterior cameras.
+It's often best to let tenants install smart security features only in single-family homes, where you may require those features to remain in place after they leave.

 Is it legal to use smart thermostats for remote temperature control?

 If you include utilities in the rent, or have a multi-family building with a central HVAC system, you may want to control the thermostat to conserve energy.
 Although this is legal in many states, some states may specifically require the temperature to stay within a specific range.
-Additionally, often, when a landlord controls the thermostat, it leads to tenants using space heaters and portable or window air conditioners, which can drive up electric costs and have the opposite effect by increasing energy usage.
+However, if a landlord controls the thermostat, it can lead to tenants using space heaters and portable or window air conditioners, which can drive up energy usage and have the opposite effect.

-If you are looking into smart technology for your units, you may also want to use other smart tech, like digital signatures, for the business side of renting.
+If you are looking into smart technology for your units, you may also want to use other smart tech, like electronic signatures, for the business side of renting.
 Rocket Lawyer not only lets you create customized Lease Agreements that can be reviewed by an attorney, Rocket Sign® can get leases and other documents signed quickly, securely, and legally.
-Digital signatures are just as valid and enforceable as handwritten signatures and much easier to get.
-Using the Rocket Lawyer Mobile App., anyone can digitally sign a document on their smartphone, anywhere and on any device.
+Electronic signatures are just as valid and enforceable as handwritten signatures and much easier to get.
+Using the Rocket Lawyer Mobile App., anyone can electronically sign a document on their smartphone, anywhere and on any device.

 To learn more about the rules for smart tech in your area, get help with a problem tenant, or get insights about updating your lease, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.